-6 In the table above, the gross proceeds of EUR 570.4 million of the Offering, which have been adjusted with the estimated transaction costs of EUR 12.1 million deducted by taxes in the amount of EUR 2.4 million, government subscription for the Offering by setting off EUR 318.6 million of the principal amount of the Capital Loan, redemption of the remaining Capital Loan after the Offering of EUR 81.4 million have been recognised in the unrestricted equity funds.
+(6 In the table above, the gross proceeds of EUR 570.4 million of the Offering, which have been adjusted with the estimated transaction costs of EUR 12.1 million deducted by taxes in the amount of EUR 2.4 million, government subscription for the Offering by setting off EUR 318.6 million of the principal amount of the Capital Loan, redemption of the remaining Capital Loan after the Offering of EUR 81.4 million have been recognised in the unrestricted equity funds.
+Payment of accrued interest on the Capital Loan of EUR 48.8 million deducted by taxes in the amount of EUR 9.8 million have been recognised in the urrestricted equity funds.
 Payment of accrued interest on the Capital Loan of EUR 48.8 million deducted by taxes in the amount of EUR 9.8 million have been recognised in the retained earnings.
 The Company's total equity would increase EUR 121.6 million as a result of the estimated net proceeds of the Offering, and consequently the equity ratio would increase from 11.5 per cent to 14.1 per cent.
 See also "Selected Financial Information - Calculation of Certain Alternative Performance Measures, Key Operational Metrics and Other Key Figures".
-The gross proceeds of the Offering have been calculated by multiplying the Subscription Price by the maximum number of Offer Shares in the Offering.
-The final number of Offer Shares will be determined based on subscriptions made in accordance with the terms and conditions of the Offering and approved by the Company's Board of Directors.
+The gross proceeds of the Offering have been calculated by multiplying the Subscription Price by the maximum number of Offer Shares in the Offering and approved by the Company's Board of Directors.

-On In the table above, cash and cash equivalents have been adjusted with the gross proceeds of EUR 570.4 million of the Offering deducted by the estimated transaction costs of EUR 12.1 million, government subscription for the Offering by setting off EUR 318.6 million of the principal amount of the Capital Loan, redemption of the remaining Capital Loan after the Offering of EUR 81.4 million, and payment of accrued interest on the Capital Loan of EUR 48.8 million.
+(7 In the table above, cash and cash equivalents have been adjusted with the gross proceeds of EUR 570.4 million of the Offering deducted by the estimated transaction costs of EUR 12.1 million, government subscription for the Offering by setting off EUR 318.6 million of the principal amount of the Capital Loan, redemption of the remaining Capital Loan after the Offering of EUR 81.4 million, and payment of accrued interest on the Capital Loan of EUR 48.8 million.
 Deferred tax assets of EUR 2.4 million and EUR 9.8 million realise in cash and cash equivalents later, when confirmed tax loss can be deducted from taxable profit.
-The Company's liquidity would increase EUR 109.5 million as a result of the estimated net proceeds of the Offering, and consequently the cash to sales, LTM, % would increase from 45.7 per cent to 49.4 per cent.
+The Company's liquidity would increase EUR 109.5 million as a result of the estimated net proceeds of the Offering, and consequently the cash to sales, LTM, % would increase from 45.7 per cent 049.4 per cent.
 Calculated in this way, the Company's net indebtedness would decrease EUR 109.5 million as a result of the estimated net proceeds of the Offering, and consequently the gearing would decrease from 224.4 per cent to 159.0 per cent.
 See also "Selected Financial Information - Calculation of Certain Alternative Performance Measures, Key Operational Metrics and Other Key Figures".